 A political committee may appeal or dispute a fine for a late filed campaign treasurer's report.
 The appeal must be based upon, but not limited to, unusual circumstances surrounding the failure to file on the designated due date.
-The political committee may request and is entitled to a hearing before the Florida Elections Commission, which has the authority to waive the fine in whole or in part.
-The Florida Elections Commission must consider the mitigating and aggravating circumstances contained in Section 106.265(1), F.S., when determining the amount of a fine, if any, to be waived.
+The political committee may request and is entitled to a hearing before the FEC, which has the authority to waive the fine in whole or in part.

 The appeal must be made within 20 days of the receipt of the notice of payment due.
-The committee must, within the 20 day period, notify the filing officer in writing of his or her intention to bring the matter before the Commission.
+The committee must, within the 20-day period, notify the filing officer in writing of their intention to bring the matter before the FEC.

-(Section 106.07(8)(c), F.S.)
+(Section 106.07(8)(c), Fla.
+Stat.)